PEGS Events

 We’re thrilled to be supported by a whole host of experts who are changing outcomes for families every day through their research, knowledge, campaigning, and partnership working.

-We’d be delighted to hear from you if you would be interested in sponsoring our this global event – your support is would be gratefully recieved and allow us to get the word out.
+We’d be delighted to hear from you if you would like to sponsor our first hybrid conference.
+Your support would be gratefully received and would allow us to spread the word.

 If you have a general enquiry or any questions then we are here to help, contact us today